GregWoods/06-oled-stm32f4-rs/README.md

-# NOT OLED yet.
-Just my cloned stm32f4-05-serial example

 ![Hardware required](./docs/images/blackpill-serial-stlink.jpg "Hardware required")

 A simple project which runs on the **stm32f411 black pill** board (should also work on the stm32f401 variant, although memory.x should be altered to reflect the lower memory of the 401 board)

-This repo demonstrates the use of the USART functionality of **stm32f4xx_hal**

-It is intended to be used as a template for use with ```cargo generate``

-It contains my own well-tested opinions about tools and practices.

 ## Development Environment Prerequisites